 The Bald Eagle was declared the national symbol of the United States in 1782.
 Ironically, in the lower 48 states, this species was threatened with extinction in the 1950s and 1960s, due to reproductive failure caused by the pesticide DDT.
 This pesticide was banned in 1972.
 Due to the banning of DDT, habitat protections provided by the Endangered Species Act, and aggressive reintroduction programs conducted by federal and state agencies, Bald Eagle numbers increased sufficiently to be removed from the federal list of threatened and endangered species on August 9, 2007.
 The Bald Eagle was among the first species to be listed under the Endangered Species Act in 1973 and among the first to be delisted.
 This species still receives protection under the Migratory Bird Treaty Act and the Bald Eagle and Golden Eagle Protection Act.
 The Bald Eagle is a true North American species breeding and wintering from Alaska, across Canada, in most of the United States, and northern Mexico.

 Description: The sexes are alike in plumage, but the female is approximately 20% larger than the male.
 The adult Bald Eagle is unmistakable with its all white head and tail.
 The body is dark brown, and the bill, eyes, legs and feet are yellow.
 The legs are unfeathered.
 In flight, the wings are long and broad, and held flat while soaring.
 Bald Eagles do not reach adult plumage until they are 5 years old.
-Immature plumages vary greatly with age, but include a mix of dark brown and white scattered throughout the plumage.
+Immature plumages vary greatly with age, but include a mix of dark brown and white scattered throughout the plumage, while some first year birds are all brown.
 During the first 4 years the bill is blackish, becoming light at the base, the eyes are brown, while legs and feet are yellow, like the adult.

 Weight: lbs.
 6.5-14 lbs.